 When a person serves as both a trustee and an executor, the accounts for the estate and trust should each be kept separately.
 The fiduciary should establish a record-keeping system to monitor the activity of the funds in his or her charge.
 This record-keeping system should be set up in such a way as to provide the fiduciary with the financial information needed to prepare an accounting.
 Just how formal the record-keeping system should be established depends on a variety of factors such as the size of the fund held, the type of assets, and the number of transactions anticipated to be made during the course of the administration.
 In simple cases, a checkbook ledger may be sufficient to track all of the deposits and expenditures made from the estate or trust.
 In more complex cases, a more involved system will need to be established.
 In any event, the records maintained by the fiduciary should enable him or her to prepare schedules that allow for a formal accounting if necessary at the end and would include in a probate estate assets inventoried at death or upon creation of the estate or trust; subsequent receipts, investments made, disbursements made, distributions to the beneficiaries, gains and losses on sales or other dispositions income generated, changes in investment holdings, and the current balance on hand.

-At times a demand for the proof(s) of payment for alleged disbursements is made.
-While it goes without saying payment by check, certified funds and other methods of provable payment are generally accepted, sometimes beneficiaries want more assurance as to the bona-fide of the transaction.
-There is a court rule that provides that receipts supporting a payment in cash need only be presented at the request of a court or an interested person.
-If the surrogate is auditing the accounting and makes the request for production of receipts to particular changes, if the fiduciary is unable to produce a receipt in support of the payment, the fiduciary can testify under oath with respect to the payment, and the fiduciary’s testimony, in the absence of the contradiction, is admissible by the court.
+At times, demand for the proof(s) of payment for alleged disbursements is made.
+While it goes without saying payment by check, certified funds, and other methods of provable payment are generally accepted, sometimes beneficiaries want more assurance as to the bonafide of the transaction.
+There is a court rule that provides that receipts supporting payment in cash need only be presented at the request of a court or an interested person.
+If the surrogate is auditing the accounting and makes the request for production of receipts to particular changes if the fiduciary is unable to produce a receipt in support of the payment, the fiduciary can testify under oath with respect to the payment, and the fiduciary’s testimony, in the absence of the contradiction, is admissible by the court.
 Whether the court believes the witness is another issue.